crh3675/wayfinder-mini/README.md

     node app -r 100x100 -m NNEWSWESNS

+If you have a custom JSON config file, you can specify the file path using `-c` or `--custom` flag"

+    node app -c ./path/to/config.json -m NNEWSWESNS

 Thats it!
 You will be provided a console notice that contains how far you got in the game.